New business partners breathe new life into Vancouver Island’s most remote pub - North Island Gazette

-Buying a pub and restaurant in the midst of a pandemic might be considered a questionable business decision, but a partnership of 12 men has worked to breathe fresh life into the Scarlet Ibis Pub and Restaurant.
+Buying a pub and restaurant in the midst of a pandemic might be considered a questionable business decision, but a partnership of 12 has worked to breathe fresh life into the Scarlet Ibis Pub and Restaurant, on the northern Vancouver Island.

 Not only was the business purchased at the height of the COVID-19 pandemic, it’s also located in Holberg, B.C., with a population of just 35, and is considered Vancouver Island’s most remote pub and restaurant.